CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

   docker info
   ```

-- 8GB of memory allocated to the Docker host
+- 8GB of memory and 4 CPU allocated to the Docker host

   See https://docs.docker.com/docker-for-mac/#advanced for guidance.